 Is Vegetable Lo Mein Vegan?

-You have to read the label if it is store-bought or ask the chef if it is from a restaurant or take-out facility if their lo mein noodle is vegan, explaining what you mean.
+You have to read the label carefully ff it is store-bought.
+Ask the chef if it is from a restaurant or take-out facility, if their lo mein noodle is vegan, explaining what vegan means.

 It really depends on who is making the sauce.
 Some sauce contains oyster sauce, fish sauce or chicken broth.

-In many cultures, fish is regarded as Vegetarian, they include fish sauce in the noodle and it would be recognized as vegetarian/vegan.
+In many cultures, fish is regarded as 'Vegetarian', the fish sauce may be included in the noodle and still be recognized as vegetarian/vegan.

-The best option is really to make your own, only then can you be certain that your noodle is vegan, plus my version is quick, easy and delicious.
+The best option is really to make your own, only then can you be certain that your noodle is vegan.
+My homemade version is quick, easy and delicious.